extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

 .. note::
     The first switch that is added to the server must always be a **spine**.
 If it is not, delete the leaf switch from the |ipf| server and add a spine first.
-After first spine, the order does not matter.
+After the first spine has been added, the order does not matter.

 Use the |ipf| CLI to configure an IP Fabric by completing the following steps:

-1. Register the switches in the |bwc| database by entering the bwc inventory register command.
+1. Register the switches in the |bwc| database by entering the ``bwc ipf inventory register`` command:

    ``$ bwc ipf inventory register ip=<switch IP address> fabric=<fabric_name> user=<user_name>
    passwd=<password>``